|

 Group Size: This module is suitable for use with groups of almost any size.
 It is possible to use this exercise in conference situations as well as more usual training interventions like courses and workshops.

-You'll Need: • A pre-prepared flipchart of the statements from the handout (hidden from view until required).
+You'll Need: • A pre-prepared flipchart of the statements from the handout (hidden from view until required). • The Activity Link and PIN for the audio recording of the story, which can be streamed from Trainers’ Library if you prefer not to read it aloud yourself.

 If You Like This Training Exercise: You’ll LOVE ‘The Witches of Glum’ which is also available from Trainers’ Library.
 ‘The Witches of Glum’ has been endorsed by Show Racism the Red Card for its ability to make participants think about prejudice and stereotypes.
 To find out more about the great work this charity is doing to educate against racism, visit www.theredcard.org .